escuccim/Sitemap/README.md

 ## Usage

 This package contains its own routes, controllers, models and views and migrations so should work out of the box.
 The admin will be located at /sitemapadmin and the sitemap for static pages as controlled by the admin will be at /sitemap/pages.

-I personally have a sitemap index at /sitemap which points to other sitemaps which I create by extending the MapController provided by this package with custom views and routes.
+I just added a sitemap index which is at /sitemap and is controlled by /sitemapadmin.
+The sitemap index takes a URI for other sitemaps you may have, as well as a 'table'. 'table' references a database table and will pull the latest updated_at date from that table to use as the lastmod date for that sitemap.
+If you do not specify a table it will default to the first day of the current month to use as the lastmod date.

+You should use the sitemap index to list any additional sitemaps you want included in the index.
+The pages sitemap is always listed.

 ## Change log